-Net operating income, or "NOI," is a non-GAAP financial measure equal to net income attributable to Boston Properties Limited Partnership, the most directly comparable GAAP financial measure, plus income attributable to noncontrolling interests, discontinued operations, depreciation and amortization, interest expense, transaction costs, general and administrative expense, less gains (losses) from investments in securities, gains from early extinguishments of debt, income from unconsolidated joint ventures, interest and other income and development and management services revenue.
+Net operating income, or "NOI," is a non-GAAP financial measure equal to net income attributable to Boston Properties, Inc., the most directly comparable GAAP financial measure, plus income attributable to noncontrolling interests, discontinued operations, depreciation and amortization, interest expense, transaction costs, general and administrative expense, less gains (losses) from investments in securities, gains from early extinguishments of debt, income from unconsolidated joint ventures, interest and other income and development and management services revenue.
 We use NOI internally as a performance measure and believe NOI provides useful information to investors regarding our financial condition and results of operations because it reflects only those income and expense items that are incurred at the property level.
 Therefore, we believe NOI is a useful measure for evaluating the operating performance of our real estate assets.

 Our management also uses NOI to evaluate regional property level performance and to make decisions about resource allocations.
-Further, we believe NOI is useful to investors as a performance measure because, when compared across periods, NOI reflects the impact on operations from trends in occupancy rates, rental rates, operating costs and acquisition and development activity on an unleveraged basis, providing perspective not immediately apparent from net income attributable to Boston Properties Limited Partnership.
-NOI excludes certain components from net income attributable to Boston Properties Limited Partnership in order to provide results that are more closely related to a property's results of operations.
+Further, we believe NOI is useful to investors as a performance measure because, when compared across periods, NOI reflects the impact on operations from trends in occupancy rates, rental rates, operating costs and acquisition and development activity on an unleveraged basis, providing perspective not immediately apparent from net income attributable to Boston Properties, Inc. in order to provide results that are more closely related to a property's results of operations.
 For example, interest expense is not necessarily linked to the operating performance of a real estate asset and is often incurred at the corporate level as opposed to the property level.
-In addition, depreciation and amortization, because of historical cost accounting and useful life estimates, may distort operating performance at the property level.
+In addition, depreciation, depreciation, decrude in order to facilitate a clear understanding of our operating performance at the property level.
 NOI presented by us may not be comparable to NOI reported by other REITs that define NOI differently.
-We believe that in order to facilitate a clear understanding of our operating results, NOI should be examined in conjunction with net income attributable to Boston Properties Limited Partnership as presented in our Consolidated Financial Statements.
-NOI should not be considered as an alternative to net income attributable to Boston Properties Limited Partnership as an indication of our performance or to cash flows as a measure of liquidity or ability to make distributions.
-For a reconciliation of NOI to net income attributable to Boston Properties Limited Partnership, see Note 13 to the Consolidated Financial Statements.
+We believe that in order to facilitate a clear understanding of our operating performance of to cash flows as a measure of liquidity or ability to make distributions.
+For a reconciliation of NOI to net income attributable to Boston Properties, Inc., as presented in our Consolidated Financial Statements.